 - Continue regular therapy, whether it be individual, group or both.
 Substance abuse often involves numbing yourself so you don’t have to deal with emotions.
 Now that you’re observing your feelings with clear eyes, you need to learn to deal with them in a healthy way.
 A strong support system can help you develop appropriate ways to cope.

 - Will power is like a muscle.
 The more often you use it, the stronger it gets.
 Each time you make the choice to stay sober, you’re building that “muscle”.
 Leverage these victories to increase your self-esteem and confidence.

 - Set goals and use them to create a schedule.
 Aimlessness and boredom can be the first step toward slipping back into old habits.
 This doesn’t mean you have to fill every moment of the day with frantic activity.
 Are there any skills you’ve always wanted to learn, or projects you’ve put off to “someday”?
 Incorporate those plans into your daily life.

-At Transitions Recovery, our comprehensive programs include lifetime aftercare.
+At Transitions Recovery, our comprehensive programs include lifetime continuing care.
 Our support doesn’t end once you leave our facility.
 Our team is available to help you with the challenges that arise during your continued recovery.